who we are

 We use our complementary skills to advance socio-economic and gender justice at global, regional, national and local levels.
 This includes collaborations to address persistent inequalities, and advance the social inclusion of marginalised groups.
 We do the work we do to contribute to creating a more just, equitable, global order.
 We believe another world is possible, and that inequality is not inevitable.

-Sarita has more than 20 years of international experience working at the intersections of women's and girls' rights and empowerment, persistent inequalities and social justice.
+Sarita has 25 years of international experience working at the intersections of women's and girls' rights and empowerment, persistent inequalities and social justice.

 She provides technical assistance and strategy and policy advice; supports movement-building; facilitates strategic processes; designs and implements capacity-strengthening initiatives; undertakes evaluations, assessments, and reviews; and offers specialist research, writing and editing services.